What is Pupil Premium?

 At FAN we are currently addressing and supporting students with low aspirations to build a positive outlook for their future.
 Schools receive a fixed amount of money per student, based on the number of students who receive or have received FSM.
 Schools also receive further funding for students who are looked after by the local authority, are adopted or are children of service personnel - HM Armed Forces.
 The government uses this as an indicator of disadvantaged students.

 We will regularly seek to further develop methods and interventions which can improve the progress and achievements of these students.
 Examples of the range of provision we may put in place include:

 - Funding of private music tuition for PP students

-- Funding support for enrichment trips and opportunities
+- Funding support for enrichment trips and opportunities as well as uniform

 For details of Pupil Premium Policy and Guidance along with the Expenditures please see the documents below: